flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 1. The **Sequencer** loads the pixel shader program and forwards pixels to the interpolator.
 2. The **Shader Pipe interpolator** interpolates colours between four vertices (creates intermediate values to fill in the gap between two extremes) that will be used by the pixel shader.
 It can generate 16 colours per cycle. <!-- TODO: Outputs or inputs 16 colours? -->
 3. **32 KB of Texture cache** fetches and decompresses textures from main RAM, then, the **Texture pipes** send up to 16 texels per cycle to the shader pipes.
 The texture pipes can instantly apply bilinear filtering, but they also offer trilinear and anisotropic filtering at the cost of extra cycles.
-4. The **3 previous Shader pipes** are now used to execute the pixel shader, each pipe operates vertex made of 16 2x2 pixel blocks coming from the interpolator. <!-- TODO: where did i get this: 16x16 pixel blocks (from the rasterizer) and up to 16 texels (from the texture pipes). -->The ALUs can process 32-bit floating-point numbers (IEEE 754 compliant) without penalties.
+4. The **3 previous Shader pipes** are now used to execute the pixel shader, each pipe operates vertex made of 16 2x2 pixel blocks coming from the interpolator. <!-- TODO: where did i get this: 16x16 pixel blocks (from the rasteriser) and up to 16 texels (from the texture pipes). -->The ALUs can process 32-bit floating-point numbers (IEEE 754 compliant) without penalties.
 5. The **Shader Export** and **Backend Central** forward the results to memory.
 The latter outputs two blocks of 2x2 pixels (8 pixels in total) per cycle.
 Other kinds of data that can be exported include new Z-values for the Z-buffer and arbitrary data to main RAM.
     - The result from the shader export doesn't necessarily have to be the final frame buffer, games with lots of scenery often render multiple buffers (called 'render targets') that are used to derive the final frame.
 This is called **Multiple-pass rendering** and Xenos supports outputting **up to four multiple render targets** (MRT) at the same time [@graphics-baumann].